RobertTLange/Reading_Notes_Neuro/Readme.md

 # Neuroscience Reading Notes
 # Author: Robert T. Lange

-This repository contains simple reading notes, thoughts, questions and summaries of the papers/book chapters, which I ([Robert T. Lange](www.rob-lange.com)) during my Neuroscience PhD in Berlin.
+This repository contains simple reading notes, thoughts, questions and summaries of the papers/book chapters, which I ([Robert T. Lange](www.rob-lange.com)) during my Neuroscience time in Berlin.

 The documents are grouped by overarching topic.
 First of all I hope that this way I am able to structure my knowledge gains and have a quick read to remind myself of keypoints.
 Second, I hope that you are able to follow my current interests and research progress.